Dre Campbell Farm

 • Meadowsweet

 There are also fruit plants that can tolerate some shade.
 One option is the fig tree.
-Fig trees can grow in partial shade, and they still produce delicious fruits that can be used in a variety of recipes.
+Fig trees can grow in partial shade and still produce delicious fruit that can be used in various recipes.

 Another option is citrus trees.
-Citrus trees need full sun to produce fruits, but they can also tolerate some shade.
+Citrus trees need full sun to produce fruit, but they can also tolerate some shade.

-Below are eight fruit plants you can grow in partial shade.
+Below are eight fruit plants that you can grow in partial shade.

 • Blackcurrant